 Will I be able to get a passport or renew my passport?

-Passport processing is significantly delayed due to COVID-19.
-If you need a passport, we recommend starting this process immediately.
-Learn more about the current state of passport operations and plans to reopen in phases on the U.S. Passport COVID-19 Update page and their Frequently Asked Questions page.
+According to the U.S. State Department you can now apply for routine passport service and expect to receive a passport in 10-12 weeks.
+If you need a passport, we recommend starting this process immediately to give yourself ample time.
+Learn more about the current state of passport operations on the U.S. Passport COVID-19 Update page and their Frequently Asked Questions page.

 How is RIT determining whether or not it will be safe to travel abroad?